Paul Kane: Legacy and influence

-Kane was one of the first, if not the first, tourist to travel across the Canadian west and the Pacific north-west.
-Through his sketches and paintings, and later also his book, the public at large in Upper and Lower Canada for the first time caught a glimpse of the peoples and their lifestyles in this vast and barely known territory.
-Kane had set out with a sincere desire to accurately portray his experiences—the landscape, the people, their tools.
-Yet it was primarily his embellished studio work that gained public appeal and made him famous.
-His idealized oil paintings and the similarly transformed travel notes that became his book were both a factor in the establishment and spreading of the perception of the North American indigenous people as noble savages, contrary to what the artist had intended.
-The more truthful field sketches were "rediscovered" and valued by a wider audience only in the twentieth century.
+Kane was among the earliest artists and travelers to journey extensively across western Canada and the Pacific Northwest.
+Through his sketches, paintings, and later his published travel account, audiences in Upper and Lower Canada were introduced for the first time to the landscapes, peoples, and ways of life of these vast and little-known regions.
+Kane undertook his travels with the intention of documenting his experiences as faithfully as possible, recording the land, its inhabitants, and their material culture.
+However, it was his more highly finished and often idealized studio paintings that attracted widespread public attention and established his reputation.
+These works, together with the edited travel narratives that formed the basis of his book, contributed to the popular nineteenth-century image of Indigenous peoples as “noble savages,” a characterization that differed from Kane’s more direct observations in the field.
+His original sketches, valued for their immediacy and documentary accuracy, were only rediscovered and widely appreciated by scholars and the public during the twentieth century.

-In 1937 Kane was declared a National Historic Person, and a plaque to commemorate him was dedicated in Rocky Mountain House in 1952.
+In 1937, Kane was declared a National Historic Person, and a plaque to commemorate him was dedicated in Rocky Mountain House in 1952.

 On August 11, 1971, the year of the centenary of Kane's death, Canada Post issued a postage stamp entitled 'Paul Kane, painter', designed by William Rueter based on Kane's painting "Indian Encampment on Lake Huron".
 The 7¢ stamps have 12.5 perforation and were printed by the British American Bank Note Company.

 In 1978, the City of Toronto purchased the dilapidated Paul Kane House, which Kane and his heirs had lived in.
 The building was later designated a heritage structure under the Ontario Heritage Act.
 In 1985, the structure was refurbished and the front yard developed into a small park.